Skip to content

-Remember this: When the FBI comes calling they’ll bring bracelets, but they won’t be from Nordys!
+Remember this: When the FBI calls, they’ll bring bracelets, but they won’t be from Nordys!

-The first line (and best) of defense for agents to avoid getting used by fraudsters?
-It’s a close relationship with an MLO, with all the client’s financials that is 1st to notice irregularities.
+What is the first line (and best) of defense for agents to avoid being used by fraudsters?
+A close relationship with an MLO, with all the client’s financials, is the first to notice irregularities.

-Because prices are up, interest rates are rising, and it’s growing harder for buyers to qualify to buy a home, the lending industry is seeing a wave of frauds not seen since the great recession.
+Because prices are up, interest rates are rising, and it’s becoming harder for buyers to qualify to buy a home, the lending industry is experiencing a wave of frauds not seen since the Great Recession.

-Fannie Mae has seen the scams mainly in California and Florida, but CoreLogic says it’s across the country.
+Fannie Mae has seen scams mainly in California and Florida, but CoreLogic says they are nationwide.

-And it’s being done by everyday buyers, vs 2004-2008 when the fraud was perpetuated by sophisticated rings consisting of fraudster appraisers, MLOs, straw buyers, and other real estate professionals.
+And it’s being done by everyday buyers, compared to 2004-2008, when sophisticated rings consisting of fraudster appraisers, MLOs, straw buyers, and other real estate professionals perpetuated the fraud.

-But fraudsters have just downsized their operations, becoming more sophisticated and trying to keep just one step ahead of the investigators, FBI, and Treasury Dept.
+But fraudsters have just downsized their operations, become more sophisticated, and are trying to stay one step ahead of the investigators, FBI, and Treasury Department.

-Researchers say applicants can go online to find sites to create customized pay and employment records, sometimes confirmed by a phone call by the loan officer to an “employer” that doesn’t exist.
+Researchers say applicants can go online to find sites to create customized pay and employment records, which the loan officer sometimes confirms by calling an “employer” that doesn’t exist.

 Here’s a quick overview: